devtut/generate/docs/python/decorators.md

 ```

-So it doesn't matter whether you refer to the class instance via your local variable or whether you create another &quot;instance&quot;, you always get the same object.
+So it doesn't matter whether you refer to the class instance via your local variable or whether you create another =instance=, you always get the same object.